3.2 Administration and governance

 Introduced in January 2015, the Youth Guarantee [Ifjúsági Garancia (hereinafter referred to as YG)] has become the most significant framework of youth employment.
 The Youth Guarantee is a complex system aimed at reducing youth unemployment and improving the situation of young people in life through the combination of educational and employment measures.
 The most important feature of the Hungarian Youth Guarantee Programme is that the PES (the only entry point to and the leading player in the YG system) must make a specific offer to young people who are not in employment or education and are aged under 25 within a specific deadline (6 or 4 months) for employment, work experience or studies.

 The two most relevant governmental bodies dealing with youth employment are the Ministry of Finance and the Ministry of Human Capacities.
-The latter coordinates responsibilities addressed in the National Youth Strategy (Nemzeti Ifjúsági Stratégia) and its action plans whereas the former is responsible for all actions relating to improving the employability of young people, including the coordination of the Youth Guarantee.
+The latter coordinates responsibilities addressed in the National Youth Strategy 2009-2024 (Nemzeti Ifjúsági Stratégia 2009-2024) and its action plans whereas the former is responsible for all actions relating to improving the employability of young people, including the coordination of the Youth Guarantee.

 The most important field of cooperation between the two ministries is the Youth Guarantee.
-The Ministry of Finance coordinates the YG system and its main programmes, whereas the New Generation Centre carries out supporting actions, such as outreach activities in the form of a promotional campaign.
-Furthermore, the YG’s official website (hivatalos honlap) was set up by the New Generation Centre and is operated by the Ministry of Finance.
+The Ministry of Finance coordinates the YG system and its main programmes, whereas the Elisabeth Youth Fund (Erzsébet Ifjúsági Alap) carries out supporting actions, such as outreach activities in the form of a promotional campaign.
+The YG's official website (Ifjúsági Garancia Program) is operated by the Ministry of Finance.